 Below the comment box there is an opt in tick box to be notified of responses to your comment: ‘Notify me of follow-up comments via e-mail’.
-By default it is unticked.
-You can tick it if you want to be notified.
+By default it is ticked because it allows visitors to receive responses to their comments which is useful.
+You can untick it if you want to stop being notified.
 Note: ‘opt in’ means to decide to participate in whatever you are opting in to.

 If you upload images to the website, ideally you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.
 Note: I realise that very few people will consider removing image metadata as it is called.
 I wrote a page on this and how uploaded images can tell others certain items of information.
 Also please click this link about telling others where you are through photos.
 These photos can be anywhere on the internet.

 For Windows you can tell what data is stored within photos (metadata) by using this method:

 - Click the “Details” tab at the top of the “Properties” dialog box.

 For Apple computers you can use third party tool called ImageOptim to strip metadata.
 To see the data you’ll need to use an Apple program such as Aperture or an application if you are using an IPad.
 Wrong?
 Please tell me in a comment.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year [Note: this section is no longer relevant at June 2018 – things might change].

 If you have an account and you log in to the Site, I will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser [note: there is only one other account holder than me: Elisa].